novazer/fg2/README.md

 1. `vi .env` (or edit this file in any other way)
 1. `docker volume create fg2_influxdata`
 1. `docker volume create fg2_mongodata`
-1. `docker-compose up --build -d --remove-orphans`
+1. `docker compose up --build -d --remove-orphans`
 1. Go to `http://<youripOrDomain>:8080` to access the web interface

 ### Firmware building